FOR IMMEDIATE RELEASE

 (706) 379-5310, firstname.lastname@example.org

-Young Harris College Athletics Partners with Make-A-Wish Foundation
+Young Harris College to Host “Breakfast with Santa”

-YOUNG HARRIS, Ga. – Young Harris College recently hosted “Breakfast with Santa” in the Recreation and Fitness Center to benefit the Make-A-Wish Foundation of Georgia.
-The annual event was co-sponsored by the YHC Department of Athletics, YHC Recreation and Fitness Center, Sodexo and the Always Christmas store in Hiawassee.
+YOUNG HARRIS, Ga. – Young Harris College will host “Breakfast with Santa” on Saturday, Dec.
+7, from 8-11 a.m. in the Recreation and Fitness Center on the YHC campus.
+Tickets are $5 per person, and a portion of the proceeds will benefit the Make-A-Wish Foundation of Georgia.
+The annual event is co-sponsored by Sodexo and the Recreation and Fitness Center.

 About Young Harris College

 Young Harris College is a private, baccalaureate degree-granting college located in the beautiful mountains of north Georgia.
 Founded in 1886 and historically affiliated with The United Methodist Church, Young Harris College educates, inspires and empowers students through the highest quality liberal arts education.
 The College currently has more than 1,100 students across five divisions—Education, Fine Arts, Humanities, Mathematics and Science, and Social and Behavioral Sciences.
 The historic campus in Young Harris, Ga., is currently undergoing major campus improvements to accommodate the College’s growth, including recent completion of a 226-bed residence hall that is expected to earn LEED certification, a 248-bed, apartment-style residential village and a 57,000-square-foot, LEED-certified recreation center.
 In 2011, the College was granted candidacy for NCAA Division II athletics, and in 2012, was invited to become the 14th member of the Peach Belt Conference.
 YHC is among fewer than 300 colleges and universities nationwide named to the 2013-2014 list of Colleges of Distinction.
 For more information, visit yhc.edu.